StackVista/stackstate-docs/use/stackstate-ui/analytics.md

 ### Example queries

 Below are some queries to get you started with an example of their expected output.
-You can find more examples in the StackState UI Analytics environment itself.
+You can find more examples in the Rancher Observability UI Analytics environment itself.

 * [Find the number of relations between two components](analytics.md#find-the-number-of-relations-between-two-components)
 * [Compare the Staging environment to the Production environment](analytics.md#compare-the-staging-environment-to-the-production-environment)